Hormone Replacement Therapy (HRT) and Its Impact on Depression and Anxiety

 Progesterone and Mental Health

-When levels of progesterone go out of balance, it can lead to feelings of depression due to the impact it has on other hormones.
-Remember, estrogen helps the body make feel-good neurotransmitters.
-When progesterone levels are too low or too high, it can cause problems with estrogen.
+When progesterone levels go out of balance, it can lead to feelings of anxiety and depression.
+This is due to the impact it has on the brain’s “soothing receptors”.

 Other Hormones and How They Impact Mental Health